-In this section we present results from a real-time, out-of-sample forecast study, in which we generate both point and density forecasts of the real price of oil in the global market for crude oil.
-Following Garratt et al. (2019) recent replication of Baumeister and Kilian (2015), we use real-time monthly data, where the real price of oil in the global market is approximated by deflating the U.S. refiners' acquisition cost for crude oil imports (IRAC) by the seasonally adjusted U.S. consumer price index for all urban consumers (CPI).
+In this section we present results from a real-time, out-ofsample forecast study, in which we generate both point and density forecasts of the real price of oil in the global market for crude oil.
+Following Garratt, Vahey, and Zhang (2019) recent replication of Baumeister and Kilian (2015), we use real-time monthly data, where the real price of oil in the global market is approximated by deflating the U.S. refiners' acquisition cost for crude oil imports (IRAC) by the seasonally adjusted U.S. consumer price index for all urban consumers (CPI).
+The dataset also includes monthly real-time vintages of variables used for estimating the various individual models, such as, for example, world oil production, oil inventories and the global real economic activity index.
 The full data cover the period 1973:01-2017:12.
 The initial forecasts discussed in Section 3 are estimated on data from 1973:01-1991:12 and forecasts are then made over the remaining data for the period 1992:01-2017:12 using real-time data vintages.
 When constructing the combinations, BPS requires an initial training data period which we set to 50 months.
 Since the first 24 months worth of forecasts account for differences in the forecast horizons, all forecasting models are evaluated on the same period of 1998:03-2017:12.
-Our objective is to forecast the final release of the real oil price data.
+Our objective is to forecast the final release of the real oil price data